rdmolony/rdmolony.github.io/_posts/2023-11-09-struggling-to-do-reproducible-data-analytics-in-python.md

 It's easy with the benefit of hindsight to see how a wealth of tooling can easily distract from the problem at hand.
 How to define good enough?

 - Who needs to use the code?
 What is reasonable to expect from them?
 How to share a cross-platform developer environment they can use?
+- How do I version the code?
-- Do we need to "unit test" the `Python` code?
+- Do we need to "unit test" the code?
 If so,  how do we run the tests on code changes?
 - How to create an interactive application?
 Where should it run?

 > Unit tests are code that checks code does what it was designed to do